-When a person suddenly ascends to the high attitude, the body responds to the hypoxemia by hyperventilation causing respiratory alkalosis.
-The concentrations of 2, 3-diphosphoglycerate (DPG) are increased, shifting the oxygen – hemoglobin dissociation curve to the right.
+When a person suddenly ascends to the high altitude, the body responds to the hypoxemia by hyperventilation causing respiratory alkalosis.
+The concentrations of 2, 3-diphosphoglycerate (DPG) are increased, shifting the oxygen-hemoglobin dissociation curve to the right.

-Chronically, the acclimatization takes place and body responds by increasing the oxygen carrying capacity of the blood (polycythemia).
+Chronically, the acclimatization takes place and the body responds by increasing the oxygen-carrying capacity of the blood (polycythemia).
 The kidneys excrete bicarbonates and maintain the pH within normal limits.